instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/050_miscellaneous/030_api-versions.md

 All these were deprecated in API v4.0, and v5.0 removes them:

-- Starting with BlackLab 5.0, old endpoints related to corpora (e.g. `/blacklab-server/MY_CORPUS/hits?...`) will fail with an error unless you explicitly specify `api=4`.
+- Starting with BlackLab 5.0, old endpoints related to corpora (e.g. `/blacklab-server/MY_CORPUS/hits?...`) may fail with an error unless you explicitly specify `api=4`.
 Prefer using the new `/blacklab-server/corpora/MY_CORPUS/hits?...` endpoints that were introduced in BlackLab 4.
-These endpoints only 'speak' API v5.
+These endpoints can only 'speak' API v5.
 - Server info page removed `indices`.
 Use `corpora` instead.
 - Document info page (`/docs/DOC_PID`) and results pages no longer include `metadataFieldDisplayNames`, `metadataFieldGroups` or `docFields`.
 This information can be found on the corpus info page and need not be sent with each document info request.
 - Results pages don't include `captureGroups` anymore.
 Use `matchInfos` instead.